br4hmm/api-proxy-server/README.md

 then the **.env** values in this example will be:

-- PORT=5000
 - API_BASE_URL=https://api.openweathermap.org/data/2.5/weather
 - API_KEY_NAME=appid
 - API_KEY_VALUE=YOUR_API_KEY

-4- Run the server on `https://localhost:PORT` (Default port value is 5000)
+4- Run the server on `https://localhost:5000`

 ```
 $ npm run dev